-SFCASA maintains its cash and cash equivalents in bank accounts that, from time to time, may exceed federally insured limits.
-As of June 30, 2015, the Organization held cash deposits that exceeded FDIC insurance limits by approximately \$856,000.
+SFCASA maintains its cash and cash equivalents in bank accounts that, from time to time, may exceed the federally insured limit, which is currently \$250,000 per depositor per financial institution.
+As of June 30, 2016, the Organization held approximately \$1.2 in one financial institution.

-8. Management's Review of Subsequent Events
+9. Management's Review of Subsequent Events

-In preparing these financial statements, management has evaluated events for potential recognition or disclosure through December 15, 2015, the date the financial statements were available to be issued.
+In preparing these financial statements, management has evaluated events for potential recognition or disclosure through January 3, 2017, the date the financial statements were available to be issued.